Google to Offer Combined Content (Paid and Organic) Search Results - SEO by the Sea ⚓

 Bill says

-Hi Alesanar,
+Hi Aleksandar,

 You should possibly want until Google starts offering combined results, and keep your eyes open for that happening.
 This combining of paid and organic does not look like it will happen until Google offers it, and we don’t know when they might begin doing that.